 Like medical reimbursement, no attendance required coverage is specific to being at an auto show or exhibit.
 Here, your coverage is extended even if you’re not in the vicinity of your vehicle and damage occurs.
 For instance, if your vehicle is being used in a demonstration at an event and is damaged, you would still have coverage.

 This provides coverage for any backup parts you may have if they are damaged or stolen for an agreed-upon value.

 Discounts can be very company specific.
 However, there are a few discounts that most companies utilize which are worth some consideration:

-Otherwise known as multi-policy discount, a multi-line discount refers to having two kinds of insurance with one company.
-If you currently have an renters or homeowners policy, consider insuring your classic car with the same company.
+Otherwise known as a multi-policy discount, a multi-line discount refers to having two kinds of insurance with one company.
+If you currently have a renters or homeowners policy, consider insuring your classic car with the same company.
 If bundled together, on average, you can save between $72-$110 on your car insurance.

 This discount is pretty self-explanatory.
 Usually, your classic car isn’t your main form of transportation.
 So, try having your A-to-B car insured by the same insurance company as your classic car so you can be eligible for a multi-car discount.